 This diverse set of stories and characters really keep the film engaging from start-to-finish, as the film constantly jumps between characters and locations all whilst ensuring that it keeps its decent pacing and usual Coen Brother’s dark sense of humour intact.
 Resulting in the film feeling extremely refreshing, as superhero blockbusters and jump-scare filled horrors have really taken over the film industry in recent years.
 So revisiting an old yet classic genre (especially with this modern spin) is truly a breath of fresh air.
 Especially with the Coen Brother’s brilliant direction.

 ‘The Ballad of Buster Scruggs’ proves once again that westerns are far from gone when it comes to film, as the Coen Brothers once again take the audience for a trip into the wild west with complete success.
-As this anthology is just as hilarious as it is visually impressive and well-acted, regardless of whether or not the stories are quite on the same level, the film is still an 8/10 overall from me.
+As this anthology is just as hilarious as it is visually impressive and well-acted, regardless of whether or not the stories are quite on the same level.
+Final Rating: low 8/10.